vmware/terraform-provider-vmc/website/docs/index.html.markdown

   The Terraform Provider for VMware Cloud
 ---

-# terraform-provider-vmc
+# VMware Cloud on AWS Provider

-The terraform-provider-vmc gives the VMC administrator a way to automate features of VMware Cloud on AWS using the VMC API.
+The VMware Cloud on AWS provider can be used to configure hybrid cloud infrastructure using the resources supported by VMware Cloud on AWS.

 More information on VMC can be found on the [VMC Product Page](https://cloud.vmware.com/vmc-aws)